SAP-samples/smart-co2nverter-ai/documentation/05-AI-features/AI-application-features-overview.md

 # More Recommendations

-It seems to be a good strength of Chat-GPT to deliver recommendations on various topics.
-Obviously, the Internet is full of those, so they definitely made it into the training set.
+It seems to be a good strength of ChatGPT to deliver recommendations on various topics.
+Obviously, the world wide web is full of those, so they definitely made it into the training set.

 Across the application, there are multiple places which can be used to trigger more detailed recommendations or advices to the user.
 Depending on the topic, the prompts can be fix or enhanced by additional data such as direct user input or user preferences.
 Also feeding some information out of the transaction data would be thinkable.